-Guided by the purpose of getting acquainted with the contemporary art scene and the mechanisms that act in the artist's profession, I worked from 2000 to 2002 as Assistant Cultural Manager at Casa das Rosas, a contemporary public art center in São Paulo.
+However, something was missing.
+In 1999 Allain redirected her carrier and took on her profession as an artist.
+Guided by the purpose of understanding the contemporary art scene and the mechanisms that act in the artist's profession, she worked from 2000 to 2002 as Assistant Cultural Manager at Casa das Rosas, a contemporary public art center in São Paulo.

-Invited by ABER (Associação Brasileira de Encadernação e Restauro) to create and coordinate the art division “NÚCLEO DE ARTE”, in 2013 I developed multiple programs which promoted the study and production of artist's books, as a study group for artists, an Artist Book course, and the Vitrine Project.
-The experience expanded my interest in printed art, and enabled rich exchanges with other artists.
+Invited by ABER (Associação Brasileira de Encadernação e Restauro) to create and coordinate the art division “NÚCLEO DE ARTE”, in 2013 she developed multiple programs which promoted the study and production of artist's books, as a study group for artists, an Artist Book course, and the Vitrine Project.
+The experience expanded her interest in printed art, and enabled rich exchanges with other artists.
 These programs allowed the practice and the maturation of a pedagogical project that involved conception, construction, and presentation of artworks.
 In the Vitrine Project, four annual exhibitions of printed art showcased the work of consolidated artists (2013-2019).

-My work is included in the permanent collections of the following institutions: MAB, Espaço Cultural dos Correios, Palácio 9 de Julho, and Benetton Foundation.
+Monique Allain’s work has been presented in one-person and collective exhibitions, in museums, galleries and public spaces in Brazil and abroad.
+It is included in the permanent collections of the following institutions: MAB, Espaço Cultural dos Correios, Palácio 9 de Julho, and Benetton Foundation.